-The Meat and Cheese Picnic Tin contains a selection of summer sausage, dry salami, sharp white cheddar, gouda, and Pepper Jack cheeses, along with olive oil and sea salt water crackers.
+The Meat and Cheese Picnic Tin contains a selection of summer sausage, dry salami, sharp white cheddar, gouda, and pepper jack cheeses, along with olive oil and sea salt water crackers.

 The Market Tote with Wine packs a selection of pears, apples, roasted almonds, sourdough baguettes, garlic-stuffed olives, fire roasted bruschetta spread, roasted artichoke heart halves, and more.
-Both are perfect on their own or paired with more of mom’s faves.
+Both are perfect on their own or paired with more of your faves.

 Weston recommends prepping as much of the food as you can in advance.
-That way, you’re only dressing salads and spreading things out for mom and the rest of your guests to enjoy once you get to your picnic site.
+That way, you’re only dressing salads and spreading things out for the rest of your guests to enjoy once you get to your picnic site.

 4. Don’t think too fancy

 Social media is filled with photos of elaborate picnic spreads with formal dishes and silver and china…but don’t think you have to fall into that trap.
 “I like to buck the trends and stay as close as possible to my picnic roots,” Weston says.
 “I say, leave your fancy stuff at home and bring a nice melamine plate and some cute plastic tumblers.
 There’s a time and a place for luxury, and it can be really special, but bringing fine glassware on a picnic is challenging.
 Don’t be afraid of a casual vibe — you know, it’s still a picnic.”